+Congresswoman Wexton worked closely with Ellyn Miller, a Virginia-10 constituent and Gabriella’s mother, to introduce the Gabriella Miller Kids First Research Act 2.0.
+Ellyn and her husband, Mark, founded Smashing Walnuts in 2013 to advocate and raise awareness about childhood cancer.
+On January 28, 2021, Congresswoman Wexton (D-VA-10) introduced the bipartisan Gabriella Miller Kids First Research Act 2.0 (HR 623).
 Representatives Tom Cole (R-OK-04), Peter Welch (D-VT-At Large), and Gus Bilirakis (R-FL-12) joined Jennifer Wexton who introduced this legislation.
-In addition, 35 more Representatives have cosponsored.
-As of this writing, we already have over 250 foundations and organizations including the Alliance for Childhood Cancer and more than 1,200 advocates covering all 50 states, who have signed a letter of support for this new bill.
+In addition, since then 92 more Representatives (see below) cosponsored.
+As of this writing, we already have over 300 foundations and organizations including the Alliance for Childhood Cancer and more than 1,600 advocates covering all 50 states, who have signed a letter of support for this new bill.
 Please consider signing to show your support.

-With H.R.
-623– The Gabriella Kids First Research Act 2.0, again with non-taxpayer funding, we will be able to expand this program to develop a truly comprehensive shared-data resource for scientists researching the majority of pediatric cancers and structural birth defects, and support development of computational tools to analyze these very large, complex genomic, and clinical data sets.
+Because of the successes of Kids First Program and Data Resource Center, Representative Jennifer Wexton (D-VA10), along with 17 other bipartisan cosponsors, introduced the Gabriella Miller Kids First Research Act 2.0 (HR 623) which will reauthorize Kids First and will, over the next five year period, be able to expand a truly comprehensive SHARED-DATA resource for scientists researching the majority of pediatric cancers and rare disease, and will continue to support development of computational tools to analyze very large, complex genomic, and clinical data sets.

 Lend Your Support Now!

 Your support is essential now to build upon the successful work that has already been done and to expand and enhance our research and data collection capabilities in the future.
-Please read the Letter of Support for H.R.
-623 – Kids First Research Act 2.0 and help show our legislators the importance of this funding source by signing up here.
+Please read the Letter of Support for The Gabriella Miller Kids First Research Act 2.0 and help show our legislators the importance of this funding source by signing up here.

 Ellyn Miller, always Gabriella’s mom